How Do We Perform In Everyday Life?

 What is role distance?

+Role distance or cynical/detached role performance would stand in contrast to sincerity or role attachment where you’re emotionally invested in the part you’re playing.
 For example, Thomas might fully immerse in his cheerful barista role upon interacting with a customer who also happens to be a friend.
 His feelings would now be congruent with his presentation of self.

 Then why do I suck at social interaction?
 Isn't that the whole point of acting—to influence others?